Jim137/ComputationalPhysicsLab_FinalReport/proposal/README.md

-# The TBD Subject of the Final Report
+# (Deprecated) The TBD Subject of the Final Report

 # 1. Ising Model